Ankitaa0909/blog/README.md

 ## Project Overview

-This project demonstrates the deployment of a Cloud-Native Blogging Platform using DevOps practices.
-The infrastructure is provisioned using Terraform, configured with Ansible, and automated through a Jenkins CI/CD pipeline.
+This project demonstrates the deployment of a **Cloud-Native Blogging Platform** using modern DevOps practices.
+The complete infrastructure is provisioned using **Terraform**, server configuration is automated using **Ansible**, containerization is performed with **Docker**, and deployment is automated through a **Jenkins CI/CD Pipeline**.

 The platform consists of:

-- Frontend Service
+- Frontend Service (Nginx)
-- Backend API Service
+- Backend Service (Apache HTTP Server)
 - MySQL Database
+- Jenkins CI/CD Server

 ---